Beneficiaries for the 2016 Rotary Lobster Feed & Charity Auction

 The Lake Oswego Rotary Club in partnership with Lakewood Center for the Arts will once again be undertaking its annual “Lobster Feed & Charity Auction under the Big Tent” on June 18, 2016 and you’re invited to join more than 600 people to raise funds to benefit local charities.

 The beneficiaries of the 2016 are still being determined.

-The beneficiaries of the 2014 event will be the Lakewood Center for the Arts, Oswego Heritage Council, Lake Oswego Meals Network, Happy Trails Riding Center and Mobility Impaired Golf Association.
+Below is a listing of beneficiaries from the 2015 event.
+They included the Lakewood Center for the Arts, Hospital for Hope, Lake Oswego Meals Network, NAMI Clackamas County, Happy Trails Riding Center and Mobility Impaired Golf Association.

 A brief description of services provided by primary beneficiaries: